tayjenk/algo-practice/README.md

 # Algo-Practice

 ## Background
-This repository comprises algorithm problems and practice solutions, broken down into my own language in order to create a deeper understanding of algorithmic structure and problem-solving.
+This repository comprises algorithm challenges and practice solutions, broken down into my own language in order to create a deeper understanding of algorithmic structure and problem-solving.

+All coding solutions are written in JavaScript.

-## Current Problems
+## Challenges

 - Diff Between Two Strings
 - Palindrome Number
 - Reverse Integer